RESIDENTIAL CONVERSION OPPORTUNITY/ OFFICES

 Externally, there is a gravel car park to the rear providing parking for approximately three cars.

-The subjects have been measured in accordance with the RICS Code of Measuring Practice to the following floor areas:
+The subjects have been measured in accordance with the RICS Code of Measuring Practice to an area of NIA 249.55 sq m (2,685 sq ft)

 The Rateable Value is £12,000 effective from 01-Apr-2017.